Jenny

 I love birth and I love teaching.
 I am unashamedly proud of being a pelvic geek.
 My dear trusted friend, Jenny Blyth and I have been teaching Birthwork Workshops for many years on our own and now enjoy each other’s company and perspectives when we teach together.

-Our workshops are deliberately 4 days where enough time is given to allow integration of the information.
+Our workshops allow enough time for integration of the information.
 Our focus is on coming together as women to learn about our own bodies.
 When we understand our own birthing goods we can share this understanding with birthing women, rather than ‘do things’ to birthing women.

 I also share Internal Pelvic Release to women preparing for birth; to women healing from birth; to women with trauma unrelated to birth; to women who are curious about their ‘sacred space’.
 This work is taught in a private environment 1:1 or with a woman’s partner present.